In today’s lesson, we will show how to prove the converse of the Angle Bisector Equidistant Theorem.

 D is a point in the interior of angle ∠BAC.
 The perpendicular distances |DC| and |DB| are equal.
 Show that AD is the angle bisector of angle ∠BAC (∠BAD≅ ∠CAD).

-The converse theorem is as easy to prove as the original theorem, once again using congruent triangles.
+The Converse of the Angle Bisector Equidistant Theorem is not difficult to prove.
+In fact, it’s as easy to prove as the original theorem, once again using congruent triangles.

-When asked to prove a converse theory to one you have just proved, it is often a good idea to follow the same strategy as in the original proof, simply switching what needs to be proven with what is already given.
+When you are asked to prove a converse theory to a theory that you have just proved, it is often a good idea to follow the same strategy as in the original proof, simply switching what needs to be proven with what is already given.

 So in this case, △ABD and △ACD share a common side (AD), have another pair of sides which is given as equal (|DC| = |DB|), and both are right triangles – so they are congruent right triangles using the hypotenuse-leg postulate.